-Much of my work is in two areas: The economics of education, and labor markets.
-In education, I have studied the identification of teacher quality, school choice, affirmative action, student loans, and college admissions.
-My labor markets research includes studies of unemployment insurance and of the labor market effects of the Earned Income Tax Credit.
+Jesse Rothstein is a professor in the Department of Economics and the Goldman School of Public Policy.
+Much of his work is in two areas: The economics of education, and labor markets.
+In education, he has studied the identification of teacher quality, school choice, affirmative action, student loans, and college admissions.
+His labor markets research includes studies of unemployment insurance, of Universal Basic Income. and of the labor market effects of the Earned Income Tax Credit.

-I have also worked on local public finance and urban economics, with studies on residential segregation and the housing market valuation of school quality and of school facilities.
-Finally, I have worked on tax and transfer policy.
+He has also worked on local public finance and urban economics, with studies on residential segregation and the housing market valuation of school quality and of school facilities.
+Finally, he has worked on tax and transfer policy.

 He directs the California Policy Lab, which pairs experts from the University with policymakers to solve public problems via research using administrative data.